ananyashreesharma/outreachyXfirefox/index.md

 **What I've been preparing before the official start:**

-Before the official start, I brushed up on:
 - Swift, UIKit and Redux-style state management
 - The native error page codebase
 - How the existing "no internet" implementation works